johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-07-20-azure-container-apps-bicep-bring-your-own-certificates-custom-domains/index.md

 cat poorclaresarundel.org.crt poorclaresarundel.org.key > poorclaresarundel.org.pem
 ```

+This makes a certificate with a 10 year expiry date.
 You'll note the `8.8.8.8` listed as the IP address above.
-You should replace that with the static IP address of your Azure Container App.
+You should replace that with the static IP address of your Container Apps Environment.
 You can find that in the Azure Portal.
 It's listed on the "Overview" tab of your Azure Container App.
 It's the "Static IP" value:

 ![screenshot of the Azure Portal with the static IP address highlighted](screenshot-azure-portal-static-ip-address.webp)